-In the context of various information management systems running in governments, the expectations to have ‘single version of truth’ is not something new.
-For better planning, organizing, controlling and leading, having access to timely and correct (non-conflicting) data/information is very pertinent.
+In the context of various information management systems running in governments, the expectation of having a single version of the truth is not something new.
+For better planning, organizing, controlling and leading, having access to timely and correct (non-conflicting) data/information is pertinent.
 However, in many cases, few information systems, if any, running in government organizations, share information among themselves, even though many have similar functionalities and overlapping data sets.

-The good news though is: the ‘need’ to share is gradually being realized in the connected world and ‘interoperability’ is being mooted as the solution.
+The good news is the ‘need’ to share is gradually being realized in the connected world, and ‘interoperability’ is being suggested as a solution.

 There is a clear link between ‘standards’ and ‘interoperability’ – with increasing standardization, the ease to interoperate increases.
-However caution is warranted here, [in the beginning – in order to achieve interoperability through commanding standards] as, standardization is not only difficult to achieve and enforce but also would stifle the freedom of design.
+However, caution is warranted here [in the beginning – to achieve interoperability through commanding standards] as standardization is difficult to achieve and enforce and would stifle the freedom of design.

 It appears interoperability can be achieved either by developing information systems based on certain standards or without standards.
-However, efforts needed to make systems exchange data would be different in both the cases.
+However, the efforts needed to make systems exchange data would differ in both cases.